-The Twenty Ten course was the first-ever golf course purposely built for a Ryder Cup.
+The Twenty-Ten course was the first-ever golf course purposely built for a Ryder Cup.
 Overnight, Golf Breaks in Wales became a serious golf holiday destination.
-Designed by Ross McMurray and located in the Usk valley The Twenty Ten course is the perfect balance between risk and reward and strategic play while still having the length for individual professional tour tournaments at a little under 7,500 yards.
-The Twenty Ten course is an absolute must for anyone staying at the Celtic Manor Golf Resort.
+Designed by Ross McMurray and located in the Usk valley, The Twenty Ten course perfectly balances risk and reward and strategic play while still having the length for individual professional tour tournaments at a little under 7,500 yards.
+The Twenty Ten course is a must for anyone staying at the Celtic Manor Golf Resort.

-We highly recommend the whole 2010 experience, including a full breakfast in the Twenty Ten clubhouse which is ornamented with Ryder Cup memorabilia from the iconic event.
-In 2010 where Colin Montogmorie’s European team took Correy Paven’s USA Team all the way to the very last match.
+We highly recommend the 2010 experience, including a full breakfast in the Twenty Ten clubhouse, adorned with Ryder Cup memorabilia from the iconic event.
+In 2010, Colin Montogmorie’s European team took Correy Paven’s USA Team to the very last match.
 Then head on down to the locker rooms and change in the very same rooms that still have all of the lockers from some of the game's greatest golfers before heading to the remarkable twenty-ten practice facilities for a bucket of balls.
 You are then energised and warmed up for the thrill of the first tee of the Twenty Ten golf course.

 Although there are no less than six signature holes that feature over the 18 holes, our personal favourite is the 14th Par 4.
-The choice to take the risk and hit blind over the trees to a green only 260 yards away, or play safe by finding the fairway before turning the dogleg at almost 90 degrees right.
-An easy birdie opportunity but make the wrong decision and you can really rack the numbers up.
-The course really is a technical course built with the modern golfer in mind and many years ago would have been considered and named an “American Style” golf course.
+The choice is to take the risk and hit blind over the trees to green only 260 yards away or play safe by finding the fairway before turning the dogleg at almost 90 degrees right.
+An easy birdie opportunity, but make the wrong decision, and you can rack the numbers up.
+The course is a technical course built with the modern golfer in mind and, many years ago, would have been considered and named an “American Style” golf course.
 Today there are plenty of these courses around, and the common theme includes long, lots of sand, and lots of water as well as large sloping greens.
-The Twenty Ten may be American in style, however, was built to give an advantage to Team Europe in the 2010 Ryder Cup.
+The Twenty Ten may be American in style.
+However, it was built to give an advantage to Team Europe in the 2010 Ryder Cup.

-When booking your next weekend golf break deal to Celtic Manor make sure to include the Twenty Ten on your itinerary.
+When booking your next weekend golf break deal to Celtic Manor, include the Twenty Ten on your itinerary.